 Unbilled accounts receivable includes those amounts that are unbilled due to agreed-upon contractual terms in which billing occurs subsequent to revenue recognition.
-This situation typically occurs when the Company transfers control of time-based software licenses to customers up-front, but bills customers annually over the term of the license, which is typically two years.
-Unbilled accounts receivable is classified as either current or non-current based on the duration of remaining time between the date of the condensed consolidated balance sheets and the anticipated maturity date of the underlying receivables.

-As of October 31, 2018, \$2.4 million related to the Company's unbilled contract revenue balance as of August 1, 2018 became an unconditional right to payment and was billed to its customers.
+This situation typically occurs when the Company transfers control of time-based software licenses to customers up-front, but invoices customers annually over the term of the license, which is typically two years.
+Unbilled accounts receivable is classified as either current or non-current based on the duration of remaining time between the date of the condensed consolidated balance sheets and the anticipated due date of the underlying receivables.
+During the three and six months ended January 31, 2019, \$5.2 million and \$7.6 million, respectively, of the Company's unbilled contract revenue balance as of August 1, 2018 became an unconditional right to payment and was billed to its customers.